jmuthondu/Project-1-Students-Performace/README.md

 - The metrics provided from the dataset include:
      - Parent's highest level of education, Gender,Race or Ethnicity.Standard or Reduced/Free Lunch,Exam Preparation Course taken,Writing Exam Score,Reading Exam Score, and Math Exam Score.

+## Populations Defined
+- Given the available data, we set the advantages for high school students to be:
+    - Parent's Level of Education being Bachelor's or Master's Degrees.Standard Lunch only and Exam Preparatio Class taken.
+    - The rest of the population would be the student population that is not deemed to have a clear social and economic advantage.

+-